semicoderunner/cloudcomputingnotes/README.md

 **git show** this command shows the details of a object or branch etc.
 **git commit -m"message here"** <br>
 # Linux and its commands<br>
-v
-What is linux distribution?
+**What is linux distribution?**<br>
-There are main   families of linux namely
+There are main   families of linux namely <br>
-1.Debian Family
+1.Debian Family<br>
-2.Red Hat Family
+2.Red Hat Family<br>
-3.Arch Family
+3.Arch Family<br>
-4.SUSE Family
+4.SUSE Family  <br>
-5.Gentoo Family
+5.Gentoo Family<br>
-6.Slackware Family
+6.Slackware Family<br>
-these families differ in package manager like debian uses apt package manager and redhat uses yum/dnf package manager.
+these families differ in package manager like debian uses apt package manager and redhat uses yum/dnf package manager.<br>
-What is linux flavour?
+**What is linux flavour?**<br>
-The flavour is the official version of a distribution for example flavours of ubuntu are kubuntu lubuntu share same base as ubuntu.
+The flavour is the official version of a distribution for example flavours of ubuntu are kubuntu lubuntu share same base as ubuntu.<br>
+**Based on means?**<br>
+In terms of linux based on means that a specific os is built with another os as base os like Ubuntu → based on Debian Linux Mint → based on Ubuntu<br>
 The users data is available in home folder<br>
 The commands that we run in linux its files are present in **bin folder**<br>
 The  apps such as nginx and users config files such as user groups etc are available in **ETC folder** <br>